jagunlimited81/Foodimizer/README.md

 #### Q: What is the build schedule?

 A: Builds are created on every commit to the main branch.
-They are stored in github actions.
+They are stored in GitHub actions.

 #### Q: Do I have to use IntelliJ?
 I want to use Eclipse... etc.

 A: IntelliJ is not required.
-This project uses maven, so any IDE that can interact with maven should be useable.
+This project uses maven, so any IDE that can interact with maven should be usable.

 ---